Jebatech-Crypto/graviex-peatio/doc/setup-local-ubuntu.md

     # If run on the test network instead of the real bitcoin network
     testnet=1

+    # For Increase block space on 10GB use space
+    prune=10000

     # You must set rpcuser and rpcpassword to secure the JSON-RPC api
     # Please make rpcpassword to something secure, `5gKAgrJv8CQr2CGUhjVbBFLSj29HnE6YGXvfykHJzS3k` for example.